What is a hang?

-- Fourth generation: we call fourth generation to the series of instruments manufactured on the basis of the original hang drum.
+- Fourth generation: we call fourth generation the series of instruments manufactured following the basics of the original hang drum.
 However, these vary in shape because, due to patent reasons, the same morphological design could no longer be used.
 This fourth generation began to include reeds instead of moles to recognize the location of musical notes.
-The shape of the instrument changed from an inverted dish to an oblate spheroid known as asteel tongue drum.
+The shape of the instrument changed from an inverted dish to an oblate spheroid known as a steel tongue drum.
 This name change was also due to intellectual property rights.

 - Fifth generation: the most recent of all.
 It has experimented with multiple forms of reeds, as well as with various types of natural scales: major, minor, diatonic, chromatic, pentatonic, Asian, Arabic and many more.

 This is an instrument fundamentally made of metal.
 We can find it in stainless steel, bronze, copper, monel, among other varieties of these same materials, but with different alloy mixtures.

 They have an oblate or oblong spheroid shape.
 There are also traditional flying saucer designs.
 The tonal areas also have different shapes, such as polka dots or tongues of different lengths.

 At present, the hand drum only covers a single musical scale and in one octave.
 However, there are options in all major and minor scales, you just can't have them all in one hang.
 It is also found in diatonic and chromatic scales, as well as in the harmonic and melodic scales of the theoretical minor and major scales.

 The colors that a hand pan can present in are almost countless, as well as the aesthetic engravings or carvings.